kiranchallapalli/conversation-quick-starter/README.md

    The Conversation service tool opens.

-1. Click **Import** to add the food coach workspace.
+1. Click **Import** to add the Conversation Quick Starter workspace.
 When prompted, specify the location of the workspace JSON file in your local copy of the application project:

-   `<project_root>/food-coach/training/food-coach-workspace.json`
+   `<project_root>/conversation-quick-starter/training/conversation-quick-starter-workspace.json`

 1. Select **Everything (Intents, Entities, and Dialog)** and then click **Import**.
-The food coach workspace is created.
+The Conversation Quick Starter workspace is created.
    * If you have any problems uploading the workspace using Chrome, please try another browser such as Firefox or Safari.

 ## Configuring the application environment

-1. At the command line, navigate to the local project directory (`<project_root>/food-coach`).
+1. At the command line, navigate to the local project directory (`<project_root>/conversation-quick-starter`).

 1. Copy the `.env.example` file to a new `.env` file.
 Open this file in a text editor.